2 Easy Ways to Quickly Estimate a Rental Property's Value

 Sometimes it helps to be able to calculate a rental income property's estimated value just as a quick first-glance look to determine whether its in line with similar properties in the local market area.
 In other words, not to provide a true picture of a property's profitability, but just to help decide whether or not it even comes close to being a good real estate investment opportunity.

 Well, there is a way.
 Gross Rent Multiplier and Capitalization Rate are both popular real estate investing measures regularly used by real estate investors, realtors, and other real estate analysts just for that purpose.

-In this article we'll look at both measures and the appropriate formulation you can use to arrive at a property's market value the next time you're working with rental income property.
+In this article we'll look at both measures along with the appropriate formulation you can use to arrive at a property's market value the next time you're working with rental income property.

-Capitalization rate expresses the relationship between a property's value and its net operating income (NOI) for the current or coming year as a percentage.
-Here's how to use the cap rate to compute an income property value.
+Capitalization rate (or, cap rate) expresses the relationship between a property's value and its net operating income (NOI) for the current or coming year.

 Net Operating Income / Cap Rate = Market Value

 Let's say that you're trying to establish a reasonable sale price on small office complex with a net operating income of $40,600, and based upon your research the average cap rate for similar properties is 8.5%.

 40,600 / .085 = $477,647